harness/developer-hub/docs/platform/git-experience/git-experience-overview.md

 ### Repo Listing

-For a certain connector you can fetch upto **1000** repositories.
+For a certain connector you can search upto **1000** repositories with a support of infinite scroll.
-If you are not able to find the repository in the list you have an option to **+ add repository**.
+If you are not able to find the repository in the list you have an option to add the repository.

 ![](./static/repolisting_add.png)